joelwking/devnet-sdk/README.md

 ```shell
  source /opt/jupyter/bin/activate && jupyter notebook --port=8888 --ip=0.0.0.0 --allow-root
 ```
-or by executing the shell script `./start_jupyter.sh`.
+or by executing the shell script `source ./start_jupyter.sh`.

 Select the notebook files you wish to examine.